jvgiordano/OSSMM-Version-1/docs/_pages/getting-started.md

 4. **Enable near-real time sleep staging.**
 5. **Use automated sleep staging or signal detection to activate stimuli for sleep modification.**

-# OSSMM Headband - How it works
+# OSSMM Headband - What Its Made Of

 The OSSMM Headband comprises 3 principal components: An electronic case, a headband, and a receiver.